 feature, plus resources for additional research.

-(c.
-1800 to present) Multidisciplinary collection of full-text journal, magazine, and newspaper articles, e-books, dissertations, and more.
+Multidisciplinary collection of full-text journal, magazine, and newspaper articles, e-books, dissertations, and more.
 Also contains citations to additional materials.
-Includes all of our ProQuest databases.
+Search includes all of the Davidson College Library ProQuest databases.

 PubMed is a free resource supporting the search and retrieval of biomedical and life sciences literature with the aim of improving health–both globally and personally.